pmndrs/use-gesture/README.md

 #### `on[Gesture]Start` and `on[Gesture]End`

-Drag, move, scroll and wheel gestures also have two additional handlers that let you perform actions when they start or end.
+Drag, pinch, move, scroll and wheel gestures also have two additional handlers that let you perform actions when they start or end.
 For example, `onScrollEnd` fires when the user finished scrolling.

 **Note #1:** `on[Gesture]Start` and `on[Gesture]End` methods are provided as a commodity. `on[Gesture]` handlers receive `first` and `last` properties that indicate if the event fired is the first (i.e. gesture has started) or the last one (i.e. gesture has ended).